 Ovid has recently made available a number of search filters based on recommended searches from the Europe Medicines Agency, Cochrane and published hedges from expert users.
 Limits will be available within the database search for the following topics and special situations: Adverse effects, Children, Elderly, Pregnancy, and Humans only (removes records about animals).

 Published Search Filter for UK research - Medline and Embase

 A group of researchers have published tried and tested search filters you can use to limit your results to research about the UK for the Medline and Embase databases:

 Ayiku, L. , Levay, P. , Hudson, T. , Craven, J. , Finnegan, A. , Adams, R. and Barrett, E. (2019), The Embase UK filter: validation of a geographic search filter to retrieve research about the UK from OVID Embase.
 Health Info Libr J. doi:10.1111/hir.12252

-Some of the databases (including those on the Ovid platform, the HDAS NHS platform, and CINAHL) allow searches to be undertaken by publication or document type, e.g. review, research, randomized controlled trial, editorial or letter.
+Some of the databases (including those on the Ovid platform, and CINAHL) allow searches to be undertaken by publication or document type, e.g. review, research, randomized controlled trial, editorial or letter.
 The actual publication types will differ across the different databases.
 Publication types, like subject headings, are assigned to each article at the point the article is added to the database.